Adisonben/tsmc_web/README.md

 [NestedsetDocument](https://github.com/lazychaser/laravel-nestedset)

 Command:
-- `php artisan app:resetUsersPassword` for reset users that username is "tsmc0....." password to "tsmc" + date of monday (like '23092024')
+- `php artisan app:resetUsersPassword` for reset users's password that username is "tsmc0....." to "tsmc" + date of monday (like '23092024')